emrebicer/Polly/README.md

 * **/api/create_poll** (POST)
   * This endpoint is used for creating new polls
   * Expects a stringified JSON that consists of poll_title and poll_options keys, returns JSON
-  * There must be atlest 2 options and at least 1 character length of poll title
+  * There must be at least 2 options and at least 1 character length of poll title
   * ```
     Example request body